In this sewing tutorial, I want to give you some effective sewing tips on how to sew faster, better, nicer, and how to sew professionally.

 The key is often the fabric you choose for your fast project and the way the garment fits the body.
 A piece of lovely fabric can take a dress from plain to glorious.

 22. Make several items from the same fabric.
 You will not need to change your sewing machine settings, threads, and needles.
 I noticed that sewing multiple items from the same fabric takes only a little longer than sewing one item.
-You can make a top and a skirt, or a skirt and a bag, or a dress and a cap, etc. For example, from pink corduroy I made a jacket, a skirt and even a hat.
+You can make a top and a skirt, or a skirt and a bag, or a dress and a cap, etc. For example, from pink corduroy, I made a jacket, a skirt, and even a hat.

-Here are the links if you are interested: “How to sew a dress without a pattern” and “Easy to sew dress that will make you look stylish and unique”
+There are plenty of sewing tutorials (just look on Pinterest) that explain how to sew something nice without any pattern; I myself used and published a few of them.
+Here are the links if you are interested: “How to sew a dress without a pattern” and “Easy to sew a dress that will make you look stylish and unique”

+24. If you think that PDF patterns that need to be assembled from separate sheets slow you down, delegate it if you can to your kids or family.
 I always ask my retired father to arrange and cut them, and he really likes to do it.

-I usually do it with a painter’s tape.
+I usually do it with painter’s tape.
 Just stick a few small pieces of tape to the wrong side of some ( not all) cut pattern pieces and you are not going to lose time doubting which side is right and which side is wrong.

 Learn (and use) some sewing techniques to speed up the process

 For this make the stitch length about 5 mm and put tension to 0 or close to 0.
-And afterwards when you will need to take the basting out don’t rip every stitch – just pull the bobbin thread (it should go easily if you put tension to 0) out of the fabric and the top thread will come out also.
+And afterward when you will need to take the basting out don’t rip every stitch – just pull the bobbin thread (it should go easily if you put tension to 0) out of the fabric and the top thread will come out also.